Prithsray/Backend-Developer-Intern-Asignment/README.md

         npm install

 ## Usage
-Start the development environment:
+1.Start the development environment:

       ```bash
       npm run dev

 This command will concurrently start the Express server and the React app.

-5. Access the application in your web browser:
+2.Access the application in your web browser:

 Frontend (React): http://localhost:3000 <br>
 Backend (Express): http://localhost:3001<br>
 Use the application to add questions and generate question papers.

-6. API Endpoints
+3.API Endpoints
 GET /questions: Retrieve all stored questions. <br>
 POST /add_question: Add a new question to the store. <br>
 POST /generate_paper: Generate a question paper based on specified criteria.

-7. Contributing
+## Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.